encode/django-rest-framework/docs/topics/funding.md

 * Internationalization support for API responses, currently with 27 languages.
 * The metadata APIs for handling `OPTIONS` requests and schema endpoints.
 * Numerous minor improvements and better quality throughout the codebase.
-* Ongoing triage and community support, closing over 1600 tickets.

 This incredible level of return on investment is *only possible through collaboratively funded models*, which is why we believe that supporting our paid plans is in everyone's best interest.

+Sign up for a paid plan today, and help ensure that REST framework becomes a sustainable, full-time funded project.

 ---

-## Individual plan
+## Freelancer plan

 This subscription is recommended for freelancers and other individuals with an interest in seeing REST framework continue to&nbsp;improve.